 Today, we will avoid crowds of tourists who besiege the historical center of Salzburg.
 Instead, we will go together for a walk to discover less known corners of this romantic city and find several places with a magnificent view of the panorama of Mozart’s birthplace.
 Our walk will take about 3 – 4 hours depending on our pace, the time needed for feasting our eyes or having some small refreshment.

-We start on the eastern bank of the Salzach river, on the street Linzer Gasse with charming bourgeois houses.
-On the house No. 14, there is an impressive gate Franziskuspforte with the archbishop’s coat of arms and an image of Saint Francis.
+We start on the eastern bank of the Salzach River, on the street Linzer Gasse with charming bourgeois houses.
+On house No. 14, there is an impressive gate Franziskuspforte with the archbishop’s coat of arms and an image of Saint Francis.

 Now we climb up Kapuzinerberg along well-preserved city walls dating back to the Thirty Years’ War.